cr4y0n/Lab2/README.md

-# node-express-2

-Using mySQL and MariaDB
+School assignment using Node.js, Express.js, MySQL and MariaDB